retirem/let-me-out/fetch_ips/README.md

 python update_ips.py
 ```

-Output.
-The following files will be created:
+Output will be the following files in the working directory (`/home/USER_NAME/let-me-out`):
-- `aggregated_iplists.txt` created in the working directory (`/home/USER_NAME/let-me-out`) with all the IPs from the blocklists, uniquely and sorted
+- `aggregated_iplists.txt` with all the IPs from the blocklists, uniquely and sorted
-- `fetch_ips.log` log file (in the directory one start the script from) which contains all the actions taken by the script
+- `fetch_ips.log` log file which contains all the actions taken by the script

 ## Extract Danish IPs from the aggregated blocklist